 Artificial sweeteners and refined sugars can increase glucose levels and prompt the growth of unhealthy gut bacteria, which may lead to dysbiosis.

 Some evidence has shown that artificial sweeteners–like aspartame–increase blood sugar by stimulating the growth of unhealthy bacteria (such as Enterobacteriaceae)in the gut microbiome [ 28 29

 Whether you’re looking to improve your overall health or manage your weight, here are some science-based gut-friendly foods to include in your daily diet.

+Focus on fiber.
 High fiber foods (such as beans, berries, avocados, artichokes, oats, chia seeds, popcorn, and legumes) can promote the growth of Bifidobacteria, a probiotic that has been shown to improve digestive health, break down food, absorb nutrients, and fight off disease-causing organisms[ 37

+Dive into prebiotics.
 Prebiotics are food for good gut bacteria, inducing changes in the composition and/or activity of the microbiome [ 39

 Gut health has a large impact on overall health, as it’s intimately related to mental health, cardiovascular function, immunity, glycemic control, appetite regulation, and digestive health.
 Disturbing the balance of the gut microbiome–otherwise known as dysbiosis–can make you more susceptible to disease and even weight gain.

 Multiple studies show that by manipulating the gut microbiota through probiotics, fermented foods, and a diverse diet, you can reduce inflammation, improve glycemic control, facilitate weight loss, or even prevent obesity [ 26 27